 Panic rooms aren’t for everyone.
 Most manufacturers don’t openly give out detailed information about safe rooms.
 Since those who buy them prefer to keep their schematics and layout private in order to ensure their safety.
 There’s many types of safe rooms available for everyone based on their own unique needs.
 Here’s a locksmith guide to safe rooms prepared by the security experts at Eagle’s Locksmith Cincinnati.

 Safe rooms are made to respond to the threats posed by terrorism or the kidnapping of wealthy or high profile people.
 Those with safe rooms can quickly hide in them in the event of any home invasion.

 Safe rooms often come with many types of safety features.
 Walls can be reinforced with kevlar or other forms of bulletproof treatment in order to prevent people from breaking or shooting through them, while also keeping the occupants hidden.
 Often, hidden doors are utilized, disguised in the wall, floor, or behind a false bookcase or shelf.
 Often, safe rooms are equipped with advanced surveillance technology which connect through cameras for real time monitoring.

 High end safe rooms contain heat sensing technology in the event that the home is attacked at night.
-These are also fir up with an alarm system that automatically alert police or a security company to come provide immediate help.
+These are also fitted with an alarm system that automatically alerts police or a security company to provide immediate help.
 Often the alarm is set off as soon as the safe room is entered.
 Other communication options include an available spare cell phone, an intercom system, or a ham radio.
 Sound proofing can also help hide these communications from intruders.